svvntos/audioEng-Portfolio/README.md

 # Description
 HTML, CSS/SASS, JS

-I created a porfolio for a client that is a Audio Engineer uing Sass!
+I created a porfolio for a client that is a Audio Engineer using Sass!

 # Example
 ![](example.gif)